 We incurred a net loss of approximately \$6 million in 2012 and \$2.1 million in 2011.
 We anticipate losses will continue until we are able to increase our enrollment under our new tuition plan and these new students paying higher rates have taken at least two courses.
 Additionally, our audited financial statements contain a going concern opinion.
-Since August 2012, we closed equity financings totaling net proceeds of \$3,590,236, which has provided working capital necessary because of these losses.
+Beginning in September 2012, we closed equity financings totaling net proceeds of \$3,590,236, which has provided working capital necessary because of these losses.
 We cannot assure you that we will meet our future working capital needs.
 In such event, we may not be able to remain in business.
-Furthermore, this going concern opinion may affect our ability to obtain DOE permanent certification for Title IV purposes.
+Furthermore, this going concern opinion may affect our ability to obtain Department of Education, or DOE, permanent certification for Title IV purposes.